kane-armstrong/simple-adventure/README.md

 Omit `-d` if you don't want the container to run past the scope of your terminal session

+You'll want to point `ConnectionStrings__PetDoctorContext` at a local SQL instance (host.docker.internal)

+### Using Compose

+Docker compose is configured to run a SQL image alongside the api image as a dependency, on port 1400.

+To build: in a terminal with the working directory set to the repository root, `docker-compose build`

+To run: same deal, but `docker-compose run`

+To connect to the database from SSMS, use `.,1400` as the server name and SQL Server Authentication as `sa` (the password is in docker-compose.yml)

 ### Database Migrations